bvfnbk/source.bvfnbk.github.io/content/posts/webjars.md

 ## Scenario

-The prove-of-concept application consists out of a web page and a service.
+The proof-of-concept application consists out of a web page and a service.
 The service is supposed to serve the assets and a simple REST end-point.

 The UI provides an input element asking for a name which will be sent to the backend to compose a message which will be